ivanxavier7/Fitband-Aggregator/README.md

 ## Mi Band 3

-After starting the script it will ask to touch the screen, proceed to authenticate the band.
+After starting the script it will ask to touch the screen, proceed to authenticate the band

 ## Mi Band 4